Pearl Jam: Campaigning and activism

 In 2006, the members of Pearl Jam founded the non-profit organization Vitalogy Foundation.
 Named after their third studio album, the foundation supports non-profit organizations working in the fields of community health, the environment, arts, education and social change.

 Vedder sometimes comments on politics between songs, often to criticize U.S. foreign policy, and a number of his songs, including "Bu$hleaguer" and "World Wide Suicide", are openly critical of the Bush administration.
-At Lollapalooza 2007, Vedder spoke out against BP Amoco dumping effluent in Lake Michigan, and at the end of "Daughter", he sang the lyrics "George Bush leave this world alone/George Bush find yourself another home".
+At Lollapalooza 2007, Vedder spoke out against BP Amoco dumping effluent in Lake Michigan, and at the end of "Daughter", he sang the lyrics "George Bush leave this world alone / George Bush find yourself another home".
 In the beginning of the second encore Vedder invited Iraq war veteran Tomas Young, the subject of the documentary Body of War, onto the stage to urge an end to the war.
 Young in turn introduced Ben Harper, who contributed vocals to "No More" and "Rockin' in the Free World".
 The band later discovered that some of the Bush-related lyrics were excised from the AT&T webcast of the event, and questioned whether that constitutes censorship.
 AT&T later apologized and blamed the censorship on contractor Davie Brown Entertainment.

 Pearl Jam has performed numerous benefit concerts in aid of charities and causes.
 For example, the band headlined a Seattle concert in 2001 to support the United Nations' efforts to combat world hunger.
 The band added a date at the Chicago House of Blues to its 2005 tour to help the victims of Hurricane Katrina; the concert proceeds were donated to Habitat for Humanity, the American Red Cross and the Jazz Foundation of America.

-In 2011, Pearl Jam was named 2011 Planet Defenders by Rock The Earth for their environmental activism and their large-scale efforts to decrease their own carbon emissions.
+In 2011, Pearl Jam was named 2011 Planet Defenders by Rock the Earth for their environmental activism and their large-scale efforts to decrease their own carbon emissions.

+Pearl Jam supported the re-election efforts of Senator Jon Tester with concerts in Missoula, Montana during their 2012, 2018, and 2024 tours.